JuliaAPlavin/VOUnits.jl/README.md

 - **CDS** — used by VizieR and CDS catalogs (e.g. `km.s-1`, `[K]`, `10+3J/m/s/kpc2`)
 - **FITS** — FITS file headers (similar to VOUnit)

+This package is currently used in [VOTables.jl](https://github.com/JuliaAPlavin/VOTables.jl) and [AstroTables.jl](https://github.com/JuliaAPlavin/AstroTables.jl) for units handling.

 ## Usage

 By default, `parse_unit` accepts accepts all format variants and is liberal about which syntax you throw at it: